-There is nothing to stop owners of private land from burying cremated or non-cremated remains on their own land eg in gardens, fields.
+There is nothing to stop owners of private land from burying cremated or non-cremated remains on their own land, for example in gardens or fields.
 Depending on the circumstances, planning permission may be needed and there may be public health implications.

 Some of the practical considerations are: